Improving Topological Detection of Weather Regimes in climate dynamical systems: Methods

-To better capture fine-scale local structure—such as the southern jet regime in JetLat and the thin loop structures in the CdV system—we introduce a family of continuous functions that quantify centrality of a state in phase space.
-These functions, termed \emph{local centrality functions}, are derived from the well-known \emph{distance-to-measure} functions \cite{chazal2011geometric}, which measures how strongly each point is connected to its local neighborhood.
-Given \(k\), the \(k\)-distance-to-measure ($k$-dtm) function \(d_k\) finds the \(k\) nearest neighbors of each point and computes the average distance to them.
+In S23, a density–radius bifiltration was introduced to extract topological features across varying density thresholds.
+To better capture fine-scale features—such as the southern jet regime in JetLat and the thin loop structures in the CdV system—we replace density with a measure of centrality and introduce a centrality–radius bifiltration.
+For a dataset with $n$ points, we consider a family of continuous functions $\{C_k \mid k = 1, 2, \cdots, n\}$, each of which quantifies how central a point is relative to its local neighborhood at scale $k$.

+These functions are derived from the well-known \emph{distance-to-measure} functions \citet{chazal2011geometric}.
+Given \(k\), the \(k\)-distance-to-measure ($k$-dtm) function \(d_k\) computes the average distance from a point to its $k$ nearest neighbors.

 Formally, let $X = \{x_1, \ldots, x_n\} \subset \mathbb{R}^d$ be our dataset.
 The $k$-dtm is defined by

 where $x_{(1)}, \ldots, x_{(k)}$ are the $k$ nearest neighbors of $x$ under the Euclidean norm.